thinkjs/en.thinkjs.org/3.0/relation_model.md

 const user4 = think.model('user', 'postgresql'); // use postgresql configuration
 ```

-As you can call the specified `type`, in theory, Thinkjs support an unlimited number of types of configuration, the project can be configured as needed.
+As you can call the specified `type`, in theory, ThinkJS support an unlimited number of types of configuration, the project can be configured as needed.

 #### Mysql